stubailo/Instacode/README.md

 InstaCode
 ===============

-An instant-setup Linux based coding environment for beginners on Windows.
+One step setup Linux based coding environment for beginners on Windows.

-### Setting up a development environment is very hard for beginners
+### Setting up a development environment is hard for beginners

 Many programming tutorials assume the the reader: